E-Emad/devops-bootcamp/Module_10-Kubernetes/README.md

 You can use `kubens` to change the active namespace, and not use -n with every kubectl command.

+**Ingress component**

+- used to forward external traffic to the k8s cluster componenets, internal services.
+- Ingress component just defines the rules of redirection and Ingress Controller (pod) evaluates those rules and makes the actual forwardin.
+- Ingress controller is the entrypoint to the cluster.
+Many 3rd party implementations, for example: k8s nginx ingress controller
+- each Ingress object configures one domain (or 1 domain and multiple subdomains of that domain).
+If you want 2 domains, you need 2 ingress objects.
+- to configure https, you need a Secret containing a tls certificate

 ---

 ## Authentication and Authorization in k8s